How to host the perfect digital webinar Q&A

 Published: April 13th, 2022

 A Q&A section is a fantastic way to involve your webinar attendees and provide answers to burning questions.
-A digital Q&A can also be a great way to get to know your customers.
-This post goes through some tips on how to create a successful Q&A with lots of engagement and value for your webinar audience.
+Here are tips on how to create a successful with lots of engagement.

-If you're hosting a digital event or webinar soon, you might wonder how you can foster this type of inspirational interaction.
+If you're hosting a digital event or webinar soon, you might wonder how you can foster the type of interaction that drives new ideas, invaluable insights, fresh content, and ultimately new leads impressed by your business?

-A Q&A is one of the best routes to go down.
+A Q&A is one of the core components to make this happen!

 What is a Q&A - in the context of webinars?

-A Q&A stands for ‘question and answer’.
-It’s a way to allow the audience to feel involved, inspired and included in a webinar, allowing them to interact with the host or guest speaker.
+A Q&A stands for ‘questions and answers’.
+It gives the audience the possibility to get answers to their questions by the panelists.
+In the bigger picture it is also a way to make the webinar audience feel inspired and included in a webinar, allowing them to interact with the host or guest speaker.

 We’ve all been to those Q&A’s in real life, usually after some kind of event like a film, lecture or talk by someone we admire.